Blog

 Employee Education

-Employees are officially the weakest link in an organisation’s network, therefore ensuring that your employees are thoroughly trained on ransomware and security awareness is one of the most effective ways in which you can protect your business from a ransomware attack.
-It’s hard to believe, and as a result can quite often be overlooked, even when employees’ everyday routine tasks like checking their emails can put a business at risk of being exploited.
-Did you know that 91% of successful data breaches started with a spear phishing attack?
-(KnowBe4).
-With facts like these and the sophistication of phishing and ransomware attacks rising, employee security awareness training has never been more important!
+Employees are officially the weakest link in an organisation’s network.
+Therefore, ensuring that yourA man working on a desktop computer drinking a coffee.
+There’s a large warning notification on his computer screen. employees are thoroughly trained on ransomware and security awareness is one of the most effective ways to protect your business from a ransomware attack.
+It’s hard to believe, and as a result can quite often be overlooked,.
+This is in spite of employees’ everyday routine tasks like checking their emails potentially putting a business at risk of being exploited.

 Incident Response

 To be in the best position to survive ransomware or cyber-attack, you need to have an Incident Response plan in place.
 This is where you can utilise your security service provider’s extensive knowledge to look for gaps in your security, where ransomware malware could infiltrate your network.
-At Covenco we will put together a bespoke Incident Response plan which is best suited to your particular business needs, we will then thoroughly test the plan and present back any recommendations so that if the worst was to happen you can be ready to bring the situation back under control.

 Disaster Recovery

-To be prepared for a ransomware attack you should have a Disaster Recovery plan in place – to wait until an attack happens is too late and you will likely lose your data or must pay a hefty ransom.
-To have a robust DR strategy means that you have a documented process of what to do should disaster strike and leaves you with a better chance of recovering.
-Covenco’s Disaster Recovery services provide consistent and continuous recovery and replication of all business-critical workloads, to ensure minimal downtime, so your business will be back up and operating in no time!
+To be prepared for a ransomware attack you should have a Disaster Recovery plan in place – to wait until an attack happens is too late, and you will likely lose your data or have to pay a hefty ransom.
+To have a robust DR strategy means that you have a documented process of what to do should disaster strike.
+This leaves you with a better chance of recovering.

-Don’t Forget Backups … Automated and Regular Backups!
+Automated and Regular Backups

 3-2-1 Backup Rule